rpmuller/ePubs/WP1.md

 inimical to the prosaic every-day virtues of respectable citizens.
-There seems no use in thrift, when to-morrow all your savings may be dissipated; no advantage in honesty, when the man towards whom you practise it is pretty sure to swindle you; no point in steadfast adherence to a cause, when no cause is important or has a chance of stable victory; no argument in favour of truthfulness, when only supple tergiversation makes the preservation of life and fortune possible.
+There seems no use in thrift, when to-morrow all your savings may be dissipated; no advantage in honesty, when the man towards whom you practice it is pretty sure to swindle you; no point in steadfast adherence to a cause, when no cause is important or has a chance of stable victory; no argument in favor of truthfulness, when only supple tergiversation makes the preservation of life and fortune possible.
 The man whose virtue has no source except a purely terrestrial prudence will, in such a world, become an adventurer if he